sunsetsacoustic/StemLab/README.md

 | **GPU acceleration (full)** – 20–50× real-time on NVIDIA cards | Testing        | January 2026 |
 | **Mac & Linux versions**      | Planned        | Q1 2026 |

-Once the first five land → we’re raising the paid version to **$49 launch / $69 regular**.

-The free open-source Community edition will always stay 100% free and fully featured.

 Star ⭐ and watch the repo to get notified the second these drop.